pi-bot/PBmotorDriver/README.md

 with the other motor.

 ## Documentation
-- `void setLMpwr(int pwr)` <br> Set the power factor and direction for motor 1.
-Power factor should be between -255 and 255.
-The motors brake at 0.
+- `void setLMpwr(int pwr)` <br> Set the power factor and direction for the left motor.
+  Power factors should be between -255 and 255.
+The motors brake at supplied values of 0.
 - `void setRMpwr(int pwr)` <br> Set the power factor and direction for the right motor.
-Power factor should be between -255 and 255.
-The motors brake at 0.
 - `void setPwrs(int LMpwr, int RMpwr)` <br> Set power and direction for both motors.

 **N.B.** The voltage supplied to the motors are directly from the battery when a micro-usb power supply is disconnected.
 This means that the power and subsequent speeds of the motors will depend on the batteries charge level.